pa-lahaina/.github/profile/README.md

 ### Known issues

-For renoir:
+For renoir: You tell me

- - auto brightness
- - double tap to wake